fallenhitokiri/screamingatmyscreen.com/content/Creative Cloud.md

 What are the options for hobbyists?
 The likely easiest one would be joining the rows of the not-so-legal "I found a copy online which needs no activation" group.
 But there are also good designed, functional paid alternatives like [Pixelmator][1], [Acron][2] or free software like Gimp which could be an alternative, depending on your point of view.
 I think Gimp vs. Photoshop is the vim vs. Emacs for digital artists.

 So what does this mean?
 Adobe wins.
 Professionals win.
 Hobbyists lose.
-It could be that easy.
-Of course some professionals who are comfortable with a slightly outdated version will be caught in crossfire, which sucks.
+It could be that easy if there were not some professionals and small agencies who are comfortable with a slightly outdated version that will be caught in crossfire, which sucks.
 For me it is okay.
 I can live with Creative Cloud, I enjoy the additional features and I do not pay more than I would while regularly upgrading.

 [1]: http://www.pixelmator.com
 [2]: http://www.flyingmeat.com/acorn/